palewire/news-homepages/_site/extracts.md

 Field | Description
 :---- | :----------
-`identifier` | The unique identifier created by Internet Archive `handle` | The Twitter handle of the outlet.
+`identifier` | The unique identifier created by Internet Archive `handle` | The unique handle of the outlet.
 Can be used to merge with other files `file_name` | The name of the file on [GitHub](https://github.com/palewire/news-homepages/tree/main/extracts/json) where the Internet Archive metadata is stored.
 `url` | The URL on archive.org where you can find the item `title` | The title of the item on Internet Archive